Drug Crimes In MAINE

 Many different types of drug crimes exist in Maine.
 The penalties vary widely, too.
 There are a lot of factors involved in this practice area.
 Having an experienced drug crimes attorney who

 will be the key to a successful outcome in your particular drug crime case.
-If you have been charged with a drug crime, contact the Law Offices of William H. Ashe.
+If you have been charged with a drug crime, contact the Ashe Law Offices.

 Maine's Criminal Code, Title 17-A, Chapter 45, governs most drug crimes.
 Maine Criminal Code, Chapter 45: Drugs There are a number of different types of drug crimes in Maine.
 Below is a summary of some of these crimes.